-- NNU Campus Safety Phone: 208-467-8911 - Nampa Police Department 820 2nd Street South Nampa, ID Phone: 208-465-2257
+- NNU Campus Safety Phone: 208-467-8911

+- Nampa Police Department 820 2nd Street So.

+Nampa, ID

 To make a police report, contact Nampa Police Dispatch at 208-465-2257.
 Dispatch will take your information and a police officer will be assigned to contact you to complete the report.
-You should be prepared to provide as much information as possible, including name, address, and when and what occurred, to the best of your ability.

-Idaho Falls Police Department 605 N. Capital Ave Idaho Falls, ID Phone: 208-529-1200
+Idaho Falls Police Department 605 N. Capital Ave.
+Idaho Falls, ID

 To make a police report, call Idaho Falls Police Dispatch at 208-529-1200.
 Dispatch will take your information and an officer will be assigned to contact you to complete the report.
-You should be prepared to provide as much information as possible, including name, address, and when and what occurred, to the best of your ability.